 NATS Membership for Collaborative Pianists

-The National Association of Teachers of Singing is promoting membership to the collaborative pianist community.
-Take a moment to read an open letter from NATS member Margo Garrett below and then view the video resources presented at the NATS National Conference in Boston.
-Three sessions were dedicated to this important vocation that forms the backbone of song and the work NATS members do as teachers.
+The National Association of Teachers of Singing is committed to broadening its membership among the collaborative pianist community.
+This important vocation forms the backbone of song and the work NATS members do as teachers.

 Join the excitement and become a NATS member today!